-Abstract-A recent publication has shown a Hilberttransform-based partitioning method, called analytic signal space partitioning (ASSP).
-When used in conjunction with D-Markov machines, also reported in recent literature, ASSP provides a fast tool for pattern recognition.
-However, Hilbert transform does not specifically address the issue of noise reduction and the usage of D-Markov machines with a small depth Dcould potentially lead to information loss for noisy signals.
+A recent publication has reported a Hilbert-transform-based partitioning method, called analytic signal space partitioning (ASSP), which essentially replaces wavelet space partitioning (WSP) for symbolic analysis of time series data in dynamical systems.
+When used in conjunction with D-Markov machines, also reported in the recent literature, ASSP provides a fast method of pattern recognition.
+However, wavelet transform facilitates denoising, which allows D-Markov machines to have a small depth D even if the time series data have a low signal-to-noise ratio.
+Since Hilbert transform does not specifically address the issue of noise reduction, usage of D-Markov machines with a small D could potentially lead to information loss for noisy signals.
 On the other hand, a large D tends to make execution of pattern recognition computationally less efficient due to an increased number of machine states.
-This paper explores generalization of Hilbert transform that addresses symbolic analysis of noisecorrupted dynamical systems.
+This paper explores generalization of Hilbert transform that addresses symbolic analysis of noise-corrupted dynamical systems.
 In this context, theoretical results are derived based on the concepts of information theory.
 These results are validated on time series data, generated from a laboratory apparatus of nonlinear electronic systems.